-Data de-identification refers to breaking the link between data and the individual with whom the data is initially associated.
+Data de-identification is a form of dynamic data masking that refers to breaking the link between data and the individual with whom the data is initially associated.
 Essentially, this requires removing or transforming personal identifiers.
 Once personal identifiers are removed or transformed using the data de-identification process, it is much easier to reuse and share the data with third parties.

 Data de-identification is expressly governed under HIPAA, which is why most people associate the data de-identification process with medical data.
 However, data de-identification is also important for businesses or agencies that want or need to mask identities under other frameworks, such as CCPA and CPRA, or even GDPR.

 HIPAA names two different methods of de-identifying data: Safe Harbor and Expert Determination.

 The Safe Harbor method of de-identification requires removing 18 types of identifiers, like those listed below, so that residual information cannot be used for identification: